 When the medical determination is favorable, determine the appropriate month of eligibility:

-Eligibility for reinstated benefits in Title XVI EXR cases begins with the month following the month in which the individual requests EXR.
-There is no retroactive eligibility to title XVI payments under EXR.
+Eligibility for reinstated benefits in Title XVI EXR cases begins with the month following the month of the EXR request.
+There is no retroactive eligibility to Title XVI payments under EXR.

-Title XVI disability benefits in EXR cases cannot be paid for any month before February 2001, the month after the first possible filing month for EXR.
+We do not pay Title XVI disability benefits in EXR cases for any month before February 2001, the month after the first possible filing month for EXR.

-When an individual returns to work during the processing of the EXR request, contact the FO.
-Returning to SGA during the provisional payment period will result in termination of title II provisional payments and adjustment of title XVI provisional payments.
-Normally, an EXR medical determination will still be necessary if the individual did not engage in SGA in the month the EXR request was filed.
-If the individual engaged in SGA in the month the EXR request was filed, return the case file to the FO.
+When a claimant returns to work during the processing of the EXR request, contact the FO.
+Returning to SGA during the provisional payment period will result in termination of Title II provisional payments, and adjustment of Title XVI provisional payments.
+Normally, an EXR medical determination will still be necessary if the claimant did not engage in SGA in the EXR request filing month or the month after the month of filing.
+If the claimant engaged in SGA in the month of the EXR request and the following month, return the case file to the FO.
 The FO will issue a technical denial, per DI 13050.005A.2.